 Along with the question “How much money did you spend while traveling?” that’s one of the most common questions I get daily.
-I find it very irritating when people ask me how much money I spent, because if you’re not paying for my lifestyle, my piggy-bank is none of your business.
-Neither you nor I am going to benefit from your question or my answer.
-On the other hand, I don’t mind answering where did I get my money from for traveling and how am I after 3 years of traveling still financing my nomadic lifestyle, because that answer can actually help someone.
-Some people go as far as asking my family in Croatia very deep questions such as “How many men she had to sleep with and how many cocks she had to suck to afford this?”
-These kind of questions usually come from a very closed-minded people who are extremely judgemental and full of prejudices.
+I find it very irritating when people ask me how much money I spent because if they are not paying for my lifestyle, my piggy-bank is none of their business.
+No one is going to benefit from their question or my answer.
+On the other hand, I don’t mind answering where did I get the money and how am I after 3 years of non-stop traveling still financing my nomadic lifestyle, because that answer can actually help someone.
+Some people go as far as asking my family in Croatia very deep questions such as “How many men she had to sleep with to afford this?”
+That kind of question usually comes from a very closed-minded people who are extremely judgemental and full of prejudices.

-First, I started saving for my long traveling trip few years before taking off.
-I had a company with my Austrian business partner for 5 years; we’ve done a good job and made some money.
+First, I started saving for my long journey few years before leaving my country.
+I had a company with Austrian business partner for 5 years; we’ve done a good job and made some money.
 Instead of spending it on new possessions, I decided to spend it on traveling.
 I knew my trip was not going to cost a fortune, because my preferred way of traveling is by hitchhiking while camping or couchsurfing.
-As I don’t smoke cigarettes and I’m not a big drinker, my biggest expense is my food, visas, entry tickets to some special sights or festivals and occasional hostel when I don’t feel like roughing it.
+As I don’t smoke cigarettes and in the meantime I stopped drinking anything but water, my biggest expense is my food, visas, entry tickets to some special sights or festivals and occasional hostel when I don’t feel like roughing it.
 I don’t go to the hairdressers; I don’t wear make-up or visit beauty salons.
 I prefer to spend my money on traveling.
 I don’t buy new shoes or clothes because it’s trendy; I buy it only when my old ones have too many holes to be worn again.
 With a backpack on my back, there is only so much I can carry anyways.